 newRPL - newRPL is a modern implementation of the RPL language started near the end of 2013 and is still under development.
 It is available as a replacement operating system on a number of HP calculator models (HP 50g, HP 48GII, HP 40gs, HP 39gs, HP Prime G1-1st gen only) as well as an app for Windows and Android. newRPL target downloads are available here.
 Key and bezel labels are available here.

 DB48X for the DM42 - The DB48X project intends to rebuild and improve the user experience of the HP48 family of calculators, notably their "Reverse Polish Lisp" (RPL) language with its rich set of data types and built-in functions, and Lisp-level programming power.
 The DB48X project aims to develop an HP48-like calculator environment on the SwissMicros DM42 and DM32.
-There is also a simulator that is tested on macOS or Linux.
+There is also a simulator that is tested on macOS or Linux and in a Web browser.
 Be sure to look at the ReadMe section for more information.
 This project is in its early development stages but is making rapid progress.
 The author, Christophe de Dinechin, has a YouTube site which has demos made during its development as well a a playlist of DB48X videos.
 More information can also be found on this SwissMicros forum post: Announcing DB48X, RPL for DM42, on this Museum of HP Calculators forum post: DB48X: HP48-like RPL implementation for DM42 and at the DB48X-on-DM42 Github repository.
 The version release notes can be found here.
 Overlay labels are available here (see photo of this label on a DM42 here).
-The latest video demo of V0.7.0 introduces many new features such as graphical rendering of equations, date and time operations, and a few other things.
+The long video demo of V0.7.0 introduces many new features such as graphical rendering of equations, date and time operations, and a few other things.
+See here for the most recent videos.
+DB48X can now run in a web browser.
+This allows DB48X to run on just about any computer or mobile Web browser.
+This capability was created by MoHPC forum user sunpazed and was announced on this forum post.
+DB48X is now available as an IOS app.
+It is available in 3 versions, DB40X, DB48X and DB50X.

 The Evolution and History of HP Calculator - A video showing the evolution and history of HP calculators over the years (HP-35 to HP Prime).